cvs-health/android-compose-accessibility-techniques/doc/components/TabRows.md

 The `ScrollableTabRow` composable creates a scrollable tab row: not all tabs on such a row are necessarily visible and the length of the tab labels is less constrained. `ScrollableTabRow` also works in conjunction with the `Tab` composable and is followed by its tab pane content composable(s).

-At present `ScrollableTabRow` use presents two challenges to accessibility:
-1. TalkBack has trouble shifting from tab pane content back to the tab row with the right-to-left ("previous") swipe.
-2. Switch Access puts early focus on any visible `ScrollableTabRow`, because it is scrollable, even if it is lower on the page than other focusable widgets.
+At present `ScrollableTabRow` use presents a challenges to accessibility: Switch Access puts early focus on any visible `ScrollableTabRow`, because it is scrollable, even if it is lower on the page than other focusable widgets.

 For example: